brlebtag/Ani-me/README.md

 # Configuration

-Create a json file named .anime-me inside your home's folder like this:
+Create a json file named `.ani-me` inside your home's folder like this:

 ```
 {